2013 Volkswagen Jetta SportWagen Performance

 Acceleration and Power

-The 2013 Volkswagen Jetta Sportwagen has a base 2.5-liter five-cylinder engine that makes 170 horsepower.
+The 2013 Volkswagen Jetta SportWagen has a base 2.5-liter five-cylinder engine that makes 170 horsepower.
 It's paired with a five-speed manual transmission.
 A six-speed automatic is optional.
-The TDI trims come with a 2.0-liter diesel engine that makes 140 horsepower.
+The TDI trims come with a turbodiesel 2.0-liter four-cylinder engine that makes 140 horsepower.
 A six-speed manual transmission is standard and a six-speed automatic is optional.
 The five-cylinder gas engine gets 23/33 mpg city/highway with the manual and the TDI gets 30/42 mpg city/highway with the manual transmission.

 Reviewers much prefer the diesel engine to the five-cylinder gas model.
 They say that it performs better and they like its high fuel economy numbers.